WE ONLY WANT THE EARTH | RESIDENCY AWARD 2

 Proposals received are processed as follows:

-- Proposals will acknowledged by email on the final day of submission.
+- Proposals acknowledged by email on the day of submission, 21st May 2023

 A4 Sounds is a non-profit artist-run workspace and gallery in north-inner-city Dublin.
 It is one of the biggest artist-led spaces in Ireland, currently providing facilities and professional development supports to 80 artists.
 Its mission is to transform the means by which cultural works are produced, accessed, and understood in Ireland, and by doing so to contribute to the development of a more just society.
 Guided by feminist, anti-racist, anti-capitalist, and LGBT-inclusive politics, A4 Sounds supports artists and activists who fight for change.